vishaaltijare/SnackWise-product-Landing-website-Built-with-AI-Research-a-Bit-of-Curiosity/README.md

-# AI-Powered Landing Page Generator
+# AI-Powered product webpage generator

 ## Project Overview
-This project is about using AI to generate high-converting, mobile-first landing pages from scratch.
+This project is about using AI to generate a landing website for a product from scratch.
 I built an end-to-end workflow that takes a consumer product idea and turns it into a full landing page guide using chain prompting, model evaluation, and Lovable (a prompt-to-website tool).
 It's aimed at marketers, product teams, and founders who want fast, optimized web copy without starting from zero.

 ## Objectives
 - Use **chain prompting** to break down a single input into structured, conversion-optimized sections.